-We are two friends who have been fascinated with computers and technology since the beginning of the 1990s.
-We are long time Windows users since Windows 3.1 and Windows 95, but since the late 1990s/early 2000s we played with Linux (at the time it was Fedora, Debian, Slackware, Mandriva and SuSe).
-But it was always for a short period of time, since at that time gaming and serious video/photo editing was more than limiting on Linux, so we went quickly back to Windows every time we tried it.
+I have been fascinated with computers and technology since the beginning of the 1990s.
+I am a long time Windows user, since Windows 3.1 and Windows 95, but since the early 2000s I played with Linux (at the time it was Fedora Core, Ubuntu, Libranet, and a few other obscure ones).
+But it was always for a short period of time, since at that time gaming and serious video/photo editing was more than limited on Linux, so I went quickly back to Windows every time I tried it.

-Sporadically we would try out certain distros (Debian, Ubuntu or Mint), but nothing serious nor for a really long time.
+Sporadically, I would try out certain distros (Debian, Ubuntu or Mint), but nothing serious nor for a really long time.
 Until late August 2019.
-It all started as a joke, it was initiated mostly because of our dissatisfaction with data mining, increasing surveillance and lack of privacy in Windows 10.
+It all started almost as a joke, it was initiated mostly because of my dissatisfaction with data mining, increasing surveillance and lack of privacy in Windows 10.

-So we are trying, once again, a total shift from Windows to Linux.
-We chose Linux Mint, as it is a quite newbie friendly, it is rock solid, and stable.
-Also, we are not programmers, and do not wish to compile files nor do we want to use ages tweaking codes and lines in a terminal or vim.
-We just want to use our machines for whatever we want to use them for (gaming, writing, browsing, video editing).
-And we feel that Linux Mint fits perfectly our requirements.
-We hope to make this shift permanently this time, and therefore to make things easier for us and other newcomers, we created this Linux Mint Handbook.
+So I am trying, once again, a total switch from Windows to Linux.
+First, I chose Linux Mint, as it is a quite newbie friendly, and it is pretty stable.
+Later, I moved to Ubuntu MATE, and Debian (both MATE and Cinnamon).
+Also, I am not a programmer, and do not wish to compile files nor do I want to use hours and days tweaking codes and lines in a terminal or vim.
+I just want to use my machines for whatever I want to use them for (mostly writing, gaming, browsing, video editing).
+I felt that Linux Mint fitted perfectly my requirements.
+However, since the beginning of my latest Linux journey I have tried many different ditributions, and currently I am using Devuan, which is a forked Debian project, but without the infamous systemd.
+I hope to make this switch permanently this time, and therefore to make things easier for myself and other newcomers, I created this Debian Linux Handbook.